 Export data from CMS 13

-You can export data from Optimizely Content Management System (CMS) applications.
+Export data from Optimizely Content Management System (CMS) applications.
 Developers use this function frequently when building functionality in a test or development environment.
 When work is complete, use export and import to transfer data between environments.
 CMS exports content as .episerverdata files.
-Import them to another CMS application using Import data to CMS 13.
+Import them to another CMS application.
+See Import data to CMS 13.

 Export content items